Imi Lichtenfeld: Early life

-Lichtenfeld was born on 26 May 1910 to a Hungarian-Jewish family in Budapest in the Austro-Hungarian Empire.
-He grew up in Pressburg (Pozsony, today's Bratislava).
-His family moved to Bratislava, where his father, Samuel Lichtenfeld, was a chief inspector on the Bratislava police force and a former circus acrobat.
+Lichtenfeld was born on 26 May 1910 to a Hungarian Jewish family in Budapest in the Austro-Hungarian Empire.
+His family moved to Pressburg (present-day Bratislava), where his father, Samuel Lichtenfeld, was a chief inspector on the local police force and a former circus acrobat; he grew up there.
 Lichtenfeld trained at the Hercules Gymnasium, which was owned by his father, who taught self-defense.

 Lichtenfeld was a successful swimmer, boxer, wrestler, and gymnast since his youth.
 He competed at national and international levels and was a champion and member of the Slovak National Wrestling Team.
 In 1928, he won the Slovak Youth Wrestling Championship, and in 1929, the adult championship in the light and middleweight divisions.
 That year, he also won the national boxing championship and an international gymnastics championship.